At-Home Weddings : Truly a Family Affair

 Linda Hall of the full-service event company Love Is in the Air says that having a wedding at home is possible regardless of your home’s size, or your budget.
 “Home weddings can be some of the most beautiful and intimate weddings of all, especially if the home and the budget are both substantial,” Hall says.
 With a significant amount being spent on plus size cocktail dresses and other stuff required for wedding, home wedding can be inexpensive and intimate as well.
 “Tents may be rented for a gorgeous outdoor affair.
 Caterers and decorators can be hired to take care of all the hard work and the tedious last minute-details, but what if the home is not palatial and the budget is less than grand?
 It can still be done,” she encourages.
 She says that the first thing to consider is space; think about how many people the home can comfortably accommodate.
 One local couple, Spencer and Ben Rogers, chose to have their wedding at the home of the bride’s parents, Lea and William Barksdale.
 With a guest list of 60, this wedding was perfect for the space that the Barksdale home and yard offered.
 “We wanted everything outside, but we do not really have a backyard, only two sides,” explains Lea Barksdale, mother of the bride.
 So they made the most of their space by using the smaller side area for the wedding, and the rest of the yard and some of the home’s interior for the reception.

 Sometimes weather can also be a concern.
 Hall says, “If you are planning an outdoor event, what will you do if the weather does not cooperate?
-You always have to have a ‘Plan B’.”
+You always have to have a “Plan B” (you can find affordable wedding venues in Flagstaff here).
 The Barksdales found this to be true.
 With the ceremony taking place on a crisp fall evening, it began to get a little chilly for the reception.
 They hosted the beginning of the reception in the yard, and then moved into the coziness of their house, which meant that the jazz quartet played in the comfort of their sunroom.
 “You have to make adjustments,” Barksdale says.
 “It’s easier than you think.
 You definitely need to be laid back with it and know to go with the flow.”
 She also confides that having a close friend to vent to and bounce ideas off of is a must in planning an at-home wedding.
 Yet having experienced the day, Barksdale looks upon it fondly and with perspective.
 “We kept in focus what the wedding was all about.
 It was not about the party, but it was about the wedding itself.
 I would do it again.
 I would encourage anyone to do it,” she says.

 Timing is also a factor when considering an at-home wedding.
 Will your guests be in the happy sunlight of the daytime or surrounded by the dimness of night?
 Kate Leggett and Jason Mabry were married at St. Paul’s Episcopal church in Lynchburg, but opted to have the evening reception at the home of the bride’s parents, Geri and Lamar Cecil.
 This meant that much of their reception took place under the dusky October skies.
 Geri Cecil, Mabry’s mother, says that the lighting was perhaps the hardest part of the reception.
 She describes a beautiful scene: “The tent had big globes of light, and we had lights on every table under the tent and in the yard.
 Lanterns were strung, and we staked luminaries down the driveway.”
 While this lighting sounds very dreamy and romantic, executing this lighting scheme is in fact a major task—something to keep in mind if any or all of the celebration will take place at night, outdoors.